-- 3.10 In our fit for purpose review, we identified a material variance from last year's costs for lactose.
+- 3.9 In our fit for purpose review, we identified a material variance from last year's costs for lactose.
 This was driven by changes in international lactose prices and shipping costs applied to the notional milk price volumes and is outside Fonterra's control.
-We consider this variance consistent with the efficiency and contestability dimensions of section 150A. - 3.11 We also identified a material variance to energy costs, also driven by changes in energy prices the Notional Producer faced, over which Fonterra has limited control.
-Relying on our prior conclusions, as no changes have been made to the manual rules or calculation methodology, we consider this variance consistent with the efficiency and contestability dimensions of section 150A.
+We consider this variance consistent with the efficiency and contestability dimensions of section 150A. - 3.10 We also identified a material variance to energy costs, also driven by changes in energy prices the Notional Producer faced, over which Fonterra has limited control.
+Relying on our prior conclusions, as no changes have been made to the manual rules, we consider this variance consistent with the efficiency and contestability dimensions of section 150A. - 3.11 We did not identify any other material variances in inputs and assumptions compared with last year's base milk price calculation. - 3.12 For cost inflation adjustments, the rates used are compiled independently of Fonterra's current year performance and so provide an appropriate notional benchmark to beat.19